 Hooray!
 You’re finished!

-Special thanks to the TranSenz supporters on Patreon.
-You can show your support for TranSenz on Patreon for as little as $2 per month (or less than 0.15% of the monthly MEXT stipend).
+Special thanks to the TranSenz supporters on Patreon, especially Daimyo-level supporters Isaac and Flower as well as the newest supporter, Bradley.
+These generous people pledge at least $2 each month to help keep this site running for everyone.
 If you have found this website helpful and want to help keep it running for future applicants, then (after you have earned the scholarship), please consider supporting my work on this site.
-Your support helps cover website maintenance costs so that I can keep it running.
 Patreon supporters also get priority responses to any questions as well as advance access to articles and discounts on my books and coaching services.

-If you want to show your support but Patreon is out of reach for now, I'd appreciate it if you say hi on social media or in the comments below to let me know if you appreciate these posts.
-You can find me on facebook at @TranSenz or on Twitter at @tagsenzaki.
-I look forward to saying hi!
+If you want to show your support, but Patreon is out of reach for now, I’d appreciate it if you share this post on your favorite social media platform.

 I am happy to answer all questions left on this article as quickly as I can.
 Please also consider reading through the MEXT Scholarship Application FAQ top page and specific FAQ pages to see what I’ve answered already and to find tips about how to get your questions answered faster.